lut0pia/raccoon/docs/README.md

 When a row is done playing, the subsequent row is played, unless 🛑 is set, in which case playback stops, or ⤴️ is set, in which case we go back up to the closest ⤵️.

 - Use ▶️/⏹️ to play/stop the music.
+- Use `Control+Left-Click` on cells to select sounds in [Sound Editor](#sound-editor).
+- Use `Tab` and `Shift+Tab` to navigate between cells.

+# Version Control

+Raccoon has integrated version control support.
+Any bin may be linked to a remote storage, you can check a bin's link by opening the bin details popup via the 🏷️ button at the top-right of the screen.

+Version control has multiple uses in raccoon:
+- Working together on the same bin, synchronizing your work every so often
+- Sharing your bin via a link to the remote storage

+## Creating a new remote storage

+If your bin has no linked remote storage yet, then the easiest way to create one is to select your host in the 🏷️ popup, write the link in the link field, and then click on `Version Control > Force Push`.
+This will effectively create or replace the remote storage with the current bin, ignoring all potential history.

+### GitHub

+GitHub links start with the owner of the repository, then a slash followed by the name of the repository, then potentially another slash followed a specific commit hash:

+`owner/repo[/commit_sha]`

+When first trying to write to or import from a GitHub account, you will have to authenticate via a popup.

+## Importing from an existing remote storage

+There are two ways to import from an existing remote storage.

+### Using the import menu

+The easier and recommended way is to go into the `File > Import > ...` menu for the relevant host and choose from the list.

+### Using the link field

+If the first method does not work for you, then you can start by creating a new bin via `File > New`, then fill the link field in the 🏷️ popup, then click on `Version Control > Force Pull`.

+## Synchronizing

+Once you have a bin with a linked remote storage, you can synchronize your changes and the remote changes on a regular basis.
+There are two methods to do this.

+### Pulling

+You can pull by clicking on `Version Control > Pull`.
+It will look at the remote changes that happened since you last synchronized, compare them to your local changes, and try to merge everything into your local bin.
+If any conflict arises, then a popup will appear with three options:

+- `Keep local X`: Keep your changes, ignore remote changes (slightly dangerous, you don't know what you lose)
+- `Take latest X`: Overwrite your changes with remote changes (slightly safer, you know what you lose)
+- `Cancel`: Abort the whole operation, your bin won't have changed at all

+At the end of the process, your current bin will be replaced by the merged bin.

+### Pushing

+You can push by clicking on `Version Control > Push`.
+It will try to merge your changes with the remote changes, and if no conflict arises, it will replace the remote bin and your local bin with the merged bin.

 # Memory